-Maine Food Supplement Program (also known as SNAP and formerly known as Food Stamps) is a federal nutrition program that helps stretch your food budget in order to buy healthy foods for your family.
+Maine Food Supplement Program (also known as SNAP and formerly known as Food Stamps) is a federal nutrition program that helps you stretch your food budget in order to buy healthy foods for your family.
 See My Maine Connection for more information about applying for these benefits.

-Women, Infants, and Children Special Nutrition Assistance Program (also known as WIC) provide thousands of Maine families with nutritious food to help their children grow up strong!
-The WIC Program provides supplemental foods, nutrition education, and referrals to health care, at no cost, to low-income pregnant, breastfeeding and postpartum women, infants, and children up to age 5 who are determined to be at nutritional risk.
+The Women, Infants, and Children Special Nutrition Assistance Program (also known as WIC) provides thousands of Maine families with nutritious food to help their children grow up strong!
+The WIC Program provides supplemental foods, nutrition education, and referrals to health care, at no cost to low-income pregnant, breastfeeding, and postpartum women, infants, and children up to age 5 who have been determined to be at nutritional risk.

 WIC is open to anyone living in Maine, including migrants working in Maine.
 Applicants can be any of the following:

-- Women who are pregnant, breastfeeding or had a baby in the last six months.
+- Women who are pregnant, breastfeeding, or had a baby in the last six months.

 - Infants and children up to the age of five, including adopted and foster children.

 Maine Temporary Assistance for Needy Families (TANF) is financial assistance to keep children in their homes while the family is temporarily unable to support themselves.
 While receiving assistance, parents (or caretaker relatives) work on an employment plan to become self-supporting.

 Food Pantries are places where you can go to get food to prepare for your family at no cost.
 Click here to find a Food Pantry near you.